Sydney Contracting Engineers

 Drop Sheet

-Drop sheets combined with masking tape offer enhanced protection by securely covering surfaces and creating defined boundaries, minimizing the risk of damage and ensuring efficient containment of debris or spills during construction tasks.
+Drop sheets combined with masking tape offer enhanced protection by securely covering surfaces and creating defined boundaries, minimising the risk of damage during construction tasks.

 Tarps are versatile protective coverings used to shield surfaces, materials, or equipment from adverse weather conditions, dust, or debris during construction, renovation, or transportation activities.